adrien-legros/tensorflow-gpu-demo/README.md

 ## Instructions

 1. Open jupyterlab: https://tensorflow-gpu-test-odh.apps.sno-nvidia-p6.redhat.hpecic.net/notebook/test-odh/tensorflow-gpu/.
-2. You will see on the left the file explorer.
+2. You will see on the left the file browser.
 Go to the *notebooks* directory.
-Create a personnal directory with your name and open it.
+Create a personnal folder with your name and open it.
 3. On the left you can see a *Git* icon.
 Click on it and clone this repository: https://github.com/adrien-legros/tensorflow-gpu-demo.
-4. Go to the *tensorflow-gpu-demo* directory and open the *xray-tensorflow-NN.ipynb* notebook.
+4. Go to the *tensorflow-gpu-demo* folder and open the *xray-tensorflow-NN.ipynb* notebook.
 5. Keep in mind that 2 different dashboards are available here: https://grafana-route-grafana.apps.sno-nvidia-p6.redhat.hpecic.net/dashboards/ so you can observe the ressource consumption.
 6. Run each cell step by step and refer to the instruction next to them.